Denosumab: 7 things you should know

 - Denosumab usually needs to be taken alongside calcium and vitamin D supplements.
 Make sure you take your supplements as directed and talk to your doctor or pharmacist if you are unsure about what supplements to take.

 - Make sure you have a dental check-up before you start denosumab.
 Talk to both your dentist and doctor if you require dental surgery or tooth extraction and you have been administered denosumab.
 Keep good oral hygiene and get regular dental check-ups while you are being given denosumab.
-Report any oral symptoms such as tooth pain, jaw pain and tooth loosening, mouth ulcers to your doctor while you are being administered denosumab.
+Report any oral symptoms such as tooth pain, jaw pain, loose teeth, or mouth ulcers to your doctor while you are being administered denosumab.

 - Tell your doctor if you experience any thigh or groin pain, muscle cramps or twitches, severe or debilitating muscle pain, or any other adverse effects of concern while you are being administered denosumab.